WizUI/WuiView/README.md

 ### opening

-The opening event is called when the WUIView's open method is called, and it is in the process of being transitioned to.
+The `opening` event is called when the WuiView's open method is called, and it is in the process of being transitioned to.

+### opened

+The `opened` event is called when the WuiView is finally on screen.

+### closing

+The `closing` event is called when the WuiView close method is called.
+Can be used to trigger closing animation.

 ### closed

-The closed event is called when the WUIView's closed method is called.
+The closed event is called when the WuiView's closed method is called.
 Destructor logic should be placed here.

-### How to use WUIView
+### How to use WuiView

 ```javascript